ufo2mstar/ufo2mstar.github.io/_posts/2017-11-27-mind_inputs_and_opinions.md

 1. the uncertainity in establishing the credibility of the leader
 2. the possibility of selecting charlatans and rhetoricians and salesmen (if the political climate of late is anything to go by)

+# On Neutral-minded, non-opinionated, nonviolent stoicism..
+Alright, this post has inflated enough already!.. watch out for the next installment of, reasoning from disparate subject fields :grin:

 # Bottomline
 But with time to revel on any topic (casual or contentious), and intellectual prowess to pry into its depths, I myself opt for the former, as I believe